matheus-emuniz/tech_challenge_2/README.md

 - Higher mutation rates increase exploration but may slow convergence
 - Tournament size affects selection pressure and convergence speed

+### Kaggle dataset

+The dataset used in this project is from Kaggle and can be found [here](https://www.kaggle.com/datasets/bradleyjones/common-passwords).

 ---

 *Built with ❤️ using Python, Streamlit, and Genetic Algorithms*